 ╵

-As you write your own SASS code, try to stick to the same type of quotes.
+As you write your SASS code, stick to the same quote type.
 This uniformity will make the code easier to read and may prevent some errors.

 $hello: "Hello";